Velomotion logo Velomotion small logo

 The heart of the Novus Bike is a brushless wheel hub motor with a peak output of 14 kW, which corresponds to just over 19 hp.
 A maximum torque of 200 Nm is released.
 The maximum speed that can be reached is 100 km/h, which is anything but a classic e-bike.

-The Hyperbike was presented at the CES in Las Vegas.
-With a price of just under 41.000 euros, it is anything but cheap, but you can call your own an electric motorcycle that is strictly limited to 100 pieces.
+The hyperbike was presented at the CES in Las Vegas.
+With a price of just under 41.000 At €100, it's anything but cheap, but you can call an electric motorcycle strictly limited to XNUMX units your own.

 Detailed information is available on the manufacturer's website www.novusbike.com